UpdateHub/updatehub/README.md

 Embedded and Industrial Linux-based devices.

 This repository is a fork from the official UpdateHub agent, exploring the possibility of rewriting it on Rust.
-It is not near complete and should not be used in production yet.
+It is not close to completion and should not be used in production yet.

 For the official UpdateHub agent, please use the